On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Introduction

-In this work, our aim is to fill the gap left by the previous authors by proposing a convergence result for a both space and time-discretization of the non-linear diffusion-convection equation forced by a stochastic noise and under homogeneous Neumann boundary conditions \eqref{equation}.
-The added value comparing to existing results is threefold: \begin{itemize} \item Firstly, the taking into account of a convection term $\diver(\ve u)$ which is very interesting from a modeling point of view and opens the door to many extensions (Stefan's problem, porous medium equation...) \item Secondly, the fact that we avoid the use of technical tools from the stochastic framework for the passage to the limit in the non-linear terms (such as the theorem of Prokhorov, Skorokhod's representation theorem, concept of martingale solution, Gy\"ongy-Krylov argument...) as we did in a previous work \cite{BNSZ22} for the stochastic heat equation (which corresponds to \eqref{equation} with $\mathbf{ v}=\mathbf{ 0}$ and $\beta=0$). \item Thirdly, the obtention of a strong convergence result in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$ which is more satisfactory than in \cite{BNSZ22} where, in spite of the fact that $\mathbf{ v}=\mathbf{ 0}$ and $\beta=0$, we only proved convergence of the scheme in $L^p(\Omega;L^2(0,T;L^2(\Lambda)))$ for any $1\leq p <2$. \end{itemize}
+In our present work, our aim is to fill the gap left by previous authors and to propose a convergence result for a space-time discretization of finite-volume type for the diffusion-convection equation \eqref{equation} with a non-linear source term, a linear, first-order convection term, forced by a multiplicative stochastic noise, and subject to homogeneous Neumann boundary conditions.
+The added value comparing to existing results is fourfold: \begin{itemize} \item Firstly, the taking into account of a convection term $\diver(\ve u)$ is very interesting from a modeling point of view and paves the way towards many extensions such as the consideration of a non-linear flux term of the type $\mathbf{v}f(u)$ in combination with a porous medium operator of the type $\Delta\varphi(u)$, with $f,\varphi:\R\rightarrow \R$ Lispchitz-continuous, and $\varphi$ nondecreasing. \item Secondly, the fact that we avoid (for the passage to the limit in the non-linear terms) the use of the stochastic compactness method which involves technical tools from the stochastic framework (such as the theorem of Prokhorov, Skorokhod's representation theorem, the concept of martingale solutions, and the Gy\"ongy-Krylov argument of pathwise uniqueness) as we did in our previous work \cite{BNSZ22} for the stochastic heat equation (which corresponds to \eqref{equation} with $\mathbf{ v}=\mathbf{ 0}$ and $\beta=0$).
+This allows us to propose a more general convergence result which is at the same time accessible without deeper knowledge of stochastic analysis. \item Thirdly, we have weakened the hypothesis $u_0\in L^2(\Omega, H^1(\Lambda))$ from \cite{BNSZ22} by assuming that $u_0$ is an element of $L^2(\Omega, L^2(\Lambda))$.
+This is mainly due to the fact that the method used in the present paper requires drastically fewer stability estimates on approximations than in \cite{BNSZ22}. \item Fourthly, the extension of the convergence analysis to the dimensional case $d=3$ comparing to \cite{BNSZ22}, where we restricted ourselves to $d=2$. \end{itemize}

 The main difficulty of the present study is to choose suitable tools of the finite-volume framework compatible with the stochastic one and the restrictions brought by the multiplicative noise.
 Particularly, we will see that the main challenge will be the identification of weak limits coming from the discretization of the non-linear terms $g(u)$ and $\beta(u)$. \\